API reference

 Delete a flag

-Delete an existing feature flag using its unique identifier (UUID).
+Delete an existing feature flag using the application ID and the flag ID.

 Endpoint